teamradish/TRTwitchPlaysBot/README.md

 # TRBot
-TRBot is software capable of playing video games through text.
-It also contains many features to facilitate setting up and managing Twitch Plays games.
+TRBot is software that enables playing video games through text.
+It contains a comprehensive set of projects to facilitate text-based gameplay, some of which allow for setting up and managing community-oriented remote play, such as Twitch Plays.
 The goal of TRBot is to lower the barrier of entry for text-based gameplay, such as Twitch Plays, and provide avenues to improve the experience.

 TRBot is inspired by TwitchPlays_Everything.
 The input syntax allows for great precision, making it well-suited for many types of games.
 You can use it for a variety of purposes, including, but not limited to, allowing others to play games remotely and automating tedious/repetitive tasks in your own playthroughs, such as mashing buttons or grinding levels in an RPG.